ncats/RouteWise/README.md

      - During the role normalization process, the fragment indices in the fragment-section of the RXSMILES extension (|f:u.v,w.x|) are automatically updated as necessary to reflect the position of the fragments of substances at the end of the process.

 - **Send To Cytoscape Button**: Allows users to send the current graph to Cytoscape.
 Ensure Cytoscape is running in the background for this feature to work.
+- **Route Selection Dropdown**: Includes the "SynthGraph" option to view the synthesis graph itself.
+Evidence routes are labeled as "Evidence 0", "Evidence 1", etc., and predicted routes are labeled as "Predicted 0", "Predicted 1", etc. For massive graphs with cycles (e.g., ASKCOS examples), use the force-directed layout for rendering.
 - **AICP/Cytoscape JSON Toggle**: Enables users to view JSON data in different formats, including AICP and Cytoscape formats.
 - **Upload JSON Functionality**: Provides options to upload JSON files, Cytoscape JSON files, and select example graphs from a dropdown menu.
 Users can also refer to the Jupyter notebook example for uploading JSON or use the Swagger documentation available at [http://0.0.0.0:5099/api/v1/docs/aicp/nv_api](http://0.0.0.0:5099/api/v1/docs/aicp/nv_api).
 - **Example Graphs**: Includes two evidence-based route examples and an ASKCOS Route Sample.
 The ASKCOS Route Sample is parsed and converted internally into the graph format before rendering.